 The IAIS began developing the draft comparability criteria in April 2021.
 Detailed criteria have been developed for each HLP and are the subject of this consultation.
 The draft criteria have been developed in such a way that the AM is neither precluded at the outset as an outcome equivalent approach to the ICS for measuring group capital, nor given a free pass.
 Stakeholders are thus invited to provide feedback on whether each individual criterion is clear, adequate, sufficient or too restrictive, considering the HLP to which it relates.

-The consultation provides the opportunity for obtaining perspectives and technical input on various parameters included in the criteria, in the form of targeted questions to support this work.
-In particular, the IAIS seeks input to aid in the development of specific scenarios for the sensitivity analysis envisaged in the draft criteria for HLP 1.
-The IAIS is also seeking feedback on considerations for determining representativeness of the non-life insurance sample.
-Following consideration of comments on the draft criteria, the IAIS will finalise the criteria that will be used to assess whether the AM provides comparable outcomes to the ICS.
-This assessment is scheduled to begin in Q3 2023.
+The consultation provided the opportunity for obtaining perspectives and technical input on various parameters included in the criteria, in the form of targeted questions to support this work.
+In particular, the IAIS sought input to aid in the development of specific scenarios for the sensitivity analysis envisaged in the draft criteria for HLP 1.
+The IAIS also sought feedback on considerations for determining representativeness of the non-life insurance sample.